massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 >
 > Only the page title can have `<h1>`.
 >
 > In page templates, the initial heading level is set.
-Then, before the level changes, the heading level value is ajdusted to reflect the content hierachy in templates.
+Then, before the level changes, the heading level value is adjusted to reflect the content hierarchy in templates.
 >
 > 📋 As of May, 2019, this is managed in Drupal theming, not in Mayflower.
 In Mayflower, the heading level value can be passed on.
 >